Mss-pri17/GitHub-API-Playground-Web-Development/README.md

-#GitHub API Playground Overview
+# GitHub API Playground Overview
 ✑ The GitHub API Playground is a dynamic and interactive web application that harnesses the power of the GitHub API.

-It provides a seamless and engaging experience for developers to explore and interact with their GitHub repositories.
+✑ It provides a seamless and engaging experience for developers to explore and interact with their GitHub repositories.

-This project showcases proficiency in front-end web development technologies, API integration, and user experience design.
+✑ This project showcases proficiency in front-end web development technologies, API integration, and user experience design.

 # Key Features
 ✑ GitHub API Integration